cesars-gh/airtop-typescript-demos/CONTRIBUTING.md

 - Edit the `packages/home-config/src/index.ts` file and add the directory name that the example uses
 - Run `turbo build` to rebuild the package
 - Edit your example's `next.config.js` and update `...registerToHome()` to the directory name that the example uses
+- Edit your example's `vercel.json` to use the directory name that the example uses

 ## Before a commit